 How did Talent Development…develop?

 A more technical understanding of the context of talent development can be called “emergentism,” described most fully in David Yun Dai’s work in the early 2000s.
 Central to this concept is the idea that “only by exposure and transactional experience with certain environments can specific forms of superior human potential emerge and take shape” (Dai, 2005).
-Echoing Renzilli’s work, then, it is up to parents and educators to offer students as wide an array of experiences as possible in order to discover the areas in which their potential is greatest, then allow them opportunities to pursue that area of interest and high potential.
+Echoing Renzilli’s work, then, it is up to parents and educators to offer students as wide an array of experiences as possible so students can discover the areas in which their potential is greatest; then students must be given opportunities to pursue those areas of interest and high potential.

 The primary distinction of this perspective from other paradigms is that it places giftedness in a developmental context from childhood through adulthood rather than conceiving of it as a hardwired binary “on” or “off”-type phenomenon.
 Here, giftedness is a more malleable construct, with capabilities and possibilities that shift and change as the child develops.
 Additionally, as its name implies, talent development emphasizes nurturing a child’s potential with the goal of driving them towards achievement more than simply identifying that potential: after all, what good is it to know that a child is gifted if we do nothing about it?

 Walking different paths

 Another distinct feature of the talent development paradigm is its interest in domain-specific trajectories; researchers Subotnik, Olszewski-Kubilius, and Worrell have generated substantial psychological and educational scholarship exploring the stages of achievement through which one must pass in order to achieve eminence in a number of widely varying fields such as acting, culinary arts, dance, mathematics, computer programming, and sports.